BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 Here's an illustration about how this logical partitioning looks like : http://www.babylonjs-playground.com/#UZGNA
 In order to improve the visibility, the planes along the axis Z weren't displayed.
 As you can see, there's by default 10 subdivisions on each axis.
-When you call `updateFacetData()`, the indexes of the all the facets are sorted in the partioning array according to the facet belonging of each block.
+When you call `updateFacetData()`, the indexes of the all the facets are sorted in the partioning array according to the facet belonging to each block.

 Thus you can get all the facet indexes from some local coordinates (x, y, z) with `getFacetsAtLocalCoordinates(x, y, z)`.
 ```javascript